 Lynn | Appleton, WI

 I just had someone at my job, after 24 years working with this person, just look at me and tell me that he has more respect for me now than he ever did before.
 He found out about my advocacy work.
 It felt really good.”

--Lynn (6th generation) | Appleton, WI
+-Lynn | Appleton, WI